You must have heard about social proof and how eCommerce business owners use it to their advantage.

 Research shows 83% of people prefer reviews over advertising, which makes sense.
 You can speak highly about your product until you’re blue in the face, but people take your words with a grain of salt, considering your connection to the business.

-Seeing a client take the time to write either a positive or negative review about your company inspires other consumers to take either a positive or negative action.
+Seeing a client take the time to write either a positive review or a negative review about your company inspires other consumers to take either a positive or negative action.
 Again, social proof is still powerful, even if the reviews are from total strangers.

 3. Social Media Signals